dottjt/plastic/chapters/04-depression.md

 ## Scene 2 START

 ### Weed

-Fly away
+Smith's Crisps.
+The desk which swore.
+Disposable coffee cups form unions in a chain of dispute, protested in favour of improved recycle times.
+The overhead lamp brims a surly mustard haze, dribbling drabs of light across a landscape of twaddled fortunes.
+The allure of creep, infecting the wooden draw handles containing all sorts of grim.
+A plume of mould gathers .

+Perhaps weed wasn't entirely necessary for my survival, although my brain didn't know otherwise.
+As far as it was concerned, drugs were an entirely necessary addition to my existence.
+Perhaps even compromising of my existence altogether.
+The insular hope which clouded my lungs and left me in a

+I don't remember when I first started smoking weed, only that it was an on-going weekend routine.
+First you gain sentience.
+Then you inhale.
+Then you develop consciousness.
+Ready to breakdown into the soil and
-I safely kept my weed in a glass-jar amongst all the .

-I always used a bong, made of a retrofitted gatorade bottle and cut government piping.
+I safely kept my weed in a glass-jar amongst all the , and I always used a bong.
+A modified Gatorade bottle, stitched together with cut government piping.

 Usually my plan was to buy as much as much junk as possible from the supermarket.
 We're talkin' .